Rob Barrett: Guitars

 Barrett is currently endorsed by Dean Guitars and uses their custom guitars, mainly Cadillac's but also V's and Z's.
 All of his guitars are equipped with either an EMG set or a Fishman Fluence set and are tuned to A# and G# Standard, he also tunes his guitars like the top 6 strings of a 7 string guitar.
 Around 2007 Dean Guitars produced a signature model in limited numbers called the Cadi-Kill.
 In the past Barrett used to play two Gibson Les Paul's, a Jackson Dinky, briefly a B.C.
 Rich Bich, a Custom ESP M-1, and a Charvel 475 that was also in Ace Ventura: Pet Detective, the Charvel featured stickers from bands such as Black Flag, Biohazard, Slapshot, Wasted Youth and Dead Kennedys.
-His Les Paul's are now only used for studio recording.
+His Les Pauls are now only used for studio recording.
 He now uses Fishman Fluence pickups in his signature guitars.